digama0/mm0/README.md

 The goal of this project is to build a formally verified (in MM0) verifier for MM0, down to the hardware, to build a strong trust base on which to build verifiers for more mainstream languages or other verified programs.
 This has lead to a number of subprojects that are contained in this repository.

-Metamath One and Metamath Zero
+## Metamath One and Metamath Zero
----

 Metamath zero is a specification-only language, and it is paired with proofs with a defined theory but an implementation-defined concrete syntax.
-Currently the lisp-like MMU format and the binary MMB format are supported by `mm0-hs`, and the `mm0-c` verifier supports only MMB.
+Currently the lisp-like MMU format and the binary MMB format are supported by `mm0-rs` and `mm0-hs`, and the `mm0-c` verifier supports only MMB.
 But neither of these is intended for being written by humans.
 If MM0 is the specification, then these are the compiled program meeting the specification.

 But then what plays the role of the source text in this analogy?
 Metamath One is a language which extends the syntax of MM0 with the ability to write proofs, including elaboration and unification, and with a metaprogramming environment to allow the writing of tactics.
 The result of processing an MM1 file is an MM0 specification file and a MMU or MMB proof file (alternatively, an MM0 file can be written separately and matched against the MM1 file).
 Because the process is proof producing, it need not be trusted.

-The MM1 files in the `examples/` directory have been written using the VSCode extension, which uses the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) to communicate to `mm0-hs server` (`mm0-hs` can also communicate to any other LSP-compliant editor), which enables support for syntax highlighting, go-to-definition and hover.
+The MM1 files in the `examples/` directory have been written using the VSCode extension, which uses the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) to communicate to `mm0-rs server` (`mm0-rs` can also communicate to any other [LSP-compliant editor](https://microsoft.github.io/language-server-protocol/implementors/tools/)), which enables support for syntax highlighting, go-to-definition and hover.
 Most importantly, it supports live diagnostics (red squiggles on errors), which allows for rapid feedback on proof progress.
 (The interface is strongly inspired by [`vscode-lean`](https://github.com/leanprover/vscode-lean/).)

 ## What you will find in this repository